-SpaceX is developing the Starship vehicle which has a significantly larger payload bay, but according to Elon Musk, Starship is not required to complete the constellation.
+SpaceX is developing the Starship vehicle which has a significantly larger payload bay which can carry 400 Starlink satellites.
+However, according to Elon Musk, Starship is not required to complete the constellation.
 That said, Musk hopes that Starship will begin flying long before SpaceX launches all 12,000 satellites.
 Compared to Falcon 9, Starship launch costs are expected to be at least 5 times lower due to its complete reusability.

 Elon Musk said that Starlink can start providing services after 400 satellites are launched but he added that at least 1,000 satellites are needed for the constellation to be economically viable.

 |Feb 22, 2018||Paz||2||512 km||Two test satellites, Tintin A and B, were launched on this mission as a secondary payload|

 |May 24, 2019||Starlink-1||60||550 km||First batch of 60 Starlink satellites (prototypes)|

 |Nov 11, 2019||Starlink v1-1||60||550 km||60 satellites with improved design intended for commercial operation|

 (More specific launch dates can be found on the Launch Manifest page.)